Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Problem Formulation

-The communication channel through which the quantized measurements are transmitted has a finite bit rate $r_b$.
-Consequently, some quantized measurements may need more than one transmission to be completely transmitted through the communication channel.
-The output of the $i$-th quantizer will have $\lceil \log_2\ell_i \rceil$ bits which will require $\lceil{\log_2\ell_i}/{r_b}\rceil$ number of transmissions in order to transmit the quantized measurement.
-Therefore, delay and out-of-order measurement arrival are inevitable.
-The delay $d_i$ associated with the $i$-th quantizer is $d_i=\lceil{\log_2\ell_i}/{r_b}\rceil$.
-Without loss of generality, we will assume that the delay increases from the $1$st quantizer to the $M$-th quantizer, \eg $d_1\le d_2\le \ldots \le d_M$, in other words, $\ell_1\le \ldots \le \ell_M$.
-The number of quantization levels $\ell_i$ generally captures the resolution of the quantization, \eg a higher $\ell_i$ typically means better resolution and lesser quantization error, but, at the same time, it induces longer delay.
+The quantized measurements are transmitted through a communication channel that has a finite data-rate.
+Consequently, some quantized measurements may need more than one time step to complete the sensor-to-controller transmission and the decoding at the controller's site \cite{arafa2020timely}, and hence, the availability of that measurement to the controller will be delayed.
+Furthermore, quantized signals of different lengths may experience different amounts of delay, and hence, out-of-order measurement availability is inevitable \cite{kam2013age}.
+In this work, we do not adhere to any particular model for characterizing this delay, rather we simply consider the case where a quantized signal with larger number of bits may experience a longer delay before it is available to the controller.
+That is, the delay $d_i$ associated with the $i$-th quantizer is non-decreasing with $i$, \eg $d_1\le d_2\le \ldots \le d_M$.
+The number of quantization levels $\ell_i$ generally captures the resolution of the quantization, \eg a higher $\ell_i$ typically means a better resolution and lesser quantization error, but, at the same time, it induces longer delay $d_i$.
+Therefore, this work will also reveal the trade-off between choosing a coarser but faster quantization service versus a finer but delayed service.
+In fact, we will see later on that, for a finite-horizon optimal control problem, different resolution-delay (finer-delayed vs$.$ coarser-faster) characteristics are preferred at different time instances.

-Associated with each quantizer, there is an operating cost that must be paid in order to use this quantizer.
+Associated with each quantizer there is an operating cost that must be paid in order to use this quantizer.
 Let $\lambda(\Q^i)=\lambda_i\in \R_+$ denote the cost associated with the $i$-th quantizer.
-For example, $\lambda_i=\log_2\ell_i$ represents the case when the cost is proportional to the code-length used to encode the output of the quantizer.
+For example, $\lambda_i \propto \log_2\ell_i$ represents the case where the cost is proportional to the code-length used to encode the output of the quantizer.
 This cost is also related to the delay associated with the controller.
 In this work, we do not adhere to any specific structure for $\lambda$.
 We just assume that the values of $\lambda_i$'s are given to us a priori.
 If there is a cost for operating the communication channel, that cost can be also incorporated into $\lambda_i$.

-At this point, we should emphasize that the number of quantization levels, $\ell_i$, determines both the delay and the quantization error\footnote{ Quantization error is also affected by the partition $\p^i.$}. {As a special case, if we further assume that the quantization error covariance decreases as $i$ ranges from $1$ to $M$, i.e. as the number of quantization levels $\ell_i$ increases the error covariance is reduced, we are able to quantify whether it is preferable to have fast but coarser information or delayed but finer information.}